shlmt/chatApp/README.md

 - **Relative Time Display:** Messages show timestamps like "just now," "a minute ago," or "yesterday at 14:35".
 - **Links Display:** Detects URLs in text and renders them as clickable, styled links (securely sanitized by Angular).
 - **Keyboard Shortcuts:** Custom shortcuts for quick actions.
+- **Emoji Reactions:** React to messages with emojis using a custom-built emoji keyboard.

 ## 🏆 Technologies